Closing the Modality Gap Aligns Group-Wise Semantics¶

 Key Designs¶

-Align True Pairs Loss (\(\mathcal{L}_{\text{ATP}}\)):
+1. Align True Pairs Loss (\(\mathcal{L}_{\text{ATP}}\)): Pulling "correctly ranked but distant" positive pairs together

-- Key mathematical property: the gap vector \(\boldsymbol{\delta}\) is orthogonal to semantic vectors (Zhang et al., 2023), acting as a constant offset that leaves rankings unchanged but increases absolute distances.
+where the gap vector \(\boldsymbol{\delta}\) adds \(\|\boldsymbol{\delta}\|^2\) to the scatter of every cluster.
+Since \(\boldsymbol{\delta}\) is orthogonal to semantic directions (Zhang et al., 2023), it acts as a constant offset that inflates absolute distances without affecting rankings.

 Loss & Training¶

-Total loss: \(\mathcal{L}_{\text{CL}_{\text{gap}}} = \mathcal{L}_{\text{ATP}} + \mathcal{L}_{\text{CU}} + \frac{1}{2}(\mathcal{L}^{(m\to n)} + \mathcal{L}^{(n\to m)})\).
-A notable finding is that as the gap shrinks, gradients from non-matching pairs increase (they become more informative hard negatives) while gradients from matching pairs decrease—optimization naturally shifts toward refining semantic structure.
+The complete objective combines the three components: \(\mathcal{L}_{\text{CL}_{\text{gap}}} = \mathcal{L}_{\text{ATP}} + \mathcal{L}_{\text{CU}} + \frac{1}{2}(\mathcal{L}^{(m\to n)} + \mathcal{L}^{(n\to m)})\).
+During training, as the gap closes, gradients from non-matching pairs become more informative "hard negatives," while gradients for matched pairs decrease, naturally shifting optimization focus from modality alignment to semantic refinement.

 Key Experimental Results¶

-Main Results (Gap vs. Retrieval vs. Clustering)¶
+Main Results (Gap Value vs. Retrieval vs. Clustering)¶

 | Method | Dataset | Gap ↓ | CM R@1 | V-Measure ↑ | kNN ↑ |